Nikolay200669/go-nfdump-scan/README.md

 ## NFDUMP Scan Folders to DB

-This applications scan files names in structure folders and transfer in to db.
+This application scan files names in structure NFDUMP folders and transfer in to db.

 ### Install
 * Install DFDUMP, with default settings.
 Link - http://nfdump.sourceforge.net,